ccdaisy/Spiral-Knights-Animator-Tools/README.md

  * Guaranteed support for any **model** file (Things like scripts will not convert since they aren't 3D models.)
 * **Commnand line support**
 * The GUI still works, and has been redone to be much smaller and straightforward.

+# Where can I view development progress?

+You can refer to [https://github.com/XanTheDragon/Spiral-Knights-Animator-Tools/blob/master/CURRENT_ISSUES.md](CURRENT_ISSUES.MD) for the list of issues that are currently hindering development right now.